borgbackup/borg/README_WINDOWS.rst

 Luckily the python developers provide all required files in a separate repository.
 The `win-download-openssl.ps1` script can be used to download the package from https://github.com/python/cpython-bin-deps and extract the files to the correct location.
+For Anaconda, the required libraries can be installed with `conda install -c anaconda openssl`.